Kingdom of Mysore: Society

-Prior to the 18th century, the society of the kingdom followed age-old and deeply established norms of social interaction between people.
-Accounts by contemporaneous travellers indicate the widespread practice of the Hindu caste system and of animal sacrifices during the nine-day celebrations (called Mahanavami).
+Before the 18th century, the society of the kingdom followed age-old and deeply established norms of social interaction between people.
+Accounts by contemporaneous travellers indicate the widespread practice of the Hindu caste system and animal sacrifices during the nine-day celebrations (called Mahanavami).
 Later, fundamental changes occurred due to the struggle between native and foreign powers.
 Though wars between the Hindu kingdoms and the Sultanates continued, the battles between native rulers (including Muslims) and the newly arrived British took centre stage.
 The spread of English education, the introduction of the printing press and the criticism of the prevailing social system by Christian missionaries helped make the society more open and flexible.
 The rise of modern nationalism throughout India also affected Mysore.

 With the advent of British power, English education gained prominence in addition to traditional education in local languages.
 These changes were orchestrated by Lord Elphinstone, the governor of the Madras Presidency.
 His plan became the constitution of the central collegiate institution or University Board in 1841.
 Accordingly, a high school department of the university was established.
 For imparting education in the interior regions, schools were raised in principal towns which eventually were elevated to college level, with each college becoming central to many local schools (zilla schools).
 The earliest English-medium schools appeared in 1833 in Mysore and spread across the region.
-In 1858, the department of education was founded in Mysore and by 1881, there were an estimated 2,087 English-medium schools in the state of Mysore.
+In 1858, the Department of Education was founded in Mysore and by 1881, there were an estimated 2,087 English-medium schools in the state of Mysore.
 Higher education became available with the formation of Bangalore Central College in Bangalore (1870), Maharaja's College (1879), Maharani's College (1901) and the Mysore University (1916) in Mysore and the St. Agnes College in Mangalore (1921).